Amanda Gorman's inauguration poem published in German | DW | 30.03.2021

 In Germany, the translation trio was chosen long before controversies in other countries ensued.
 The team of three women includes 33-year-old activist and author Kübra Gümüsay, whose book Language and Being, exploring the role of language in respectful communication, was a top-seller in Germany.

-Working with her was the Afro-German political scientist, journalist and author Hadija Haruna-Oelker, whose work includes research on migration and racism.
+Working with her was the African German political scientist, journalist and author Hadija Haruna-Oelker, whose work includes research on migration and racism.
 Finally, poetry translation specialist Uda Strätling lent her talents.
 She has already translated works by African American author Teju Cole and poet-playwright Claudia Rankine, among others, into German.

 Jung told Der Spiegel the translation trio did not cut the work into three separate parts, but rather "worked as a team and translated The Hill We Climb into German with one voice."